jiubao/inline.scripts/README.md

 	but it doesn't stop downloading in parallel. the parsing happens as it's being downloaded. it doesn't wait until it's fully downloaded.

+13. running document.write after window.DOMContentLoaded, page content will be overwrote (to blank)